ernest-bruce/human-internet/humanity/humanity.md

 ### 1. Leverages people_data to challenge the power of the behemoths
-*by pooling our data, we—yes, we The People—become a powerful alternative to the internet companies that use their power (large collections of our personal_data) on their own behalf instead of to our benefit*
+*by pooling our data, we—yes, We The People—become a powerful alternative to the internet companies that use their power (large collections of our data) on their own behalf instead of to our benefit*

 &nbsp;

-the big internet companies constantly wow us with innovative features that one up their competitors to convince us to stay on their platforms or to join them, which benefits the companies more than us because they force us to choose a platform, a data silo, giving those companies the fuel that they need to power their operations and generate their profits
+the big internet companies constantly wow us with innovative features that one·up their competitors to convince us to stay on their platforms or to join them, which benefits the companies more than us because they force us to choose a platform, a data silo, giving those companies the fuel that they need to power their operations and generate their profit
-· to you, your data is valuable because it represents memories, your health, your finances, your tastes in movies, your kid’s high school graduation, your favorite recipes, your high scores, your thoughts, and many more things that define you
+· to you, your data is valuable because it represents memories, your health, your finances, your tastes in movies, your kids high school graduation, your favorite recipes, your high scores, your thoughts, and many more things that define you
 · to profit·dedicated entities this data is the commodity they use to generate revenue and produce profit
 · but, thankfully, things are changing

 technology has advanced to the point that you have the computing and communication prowess to be your own bank or publishing house
 · impressive computing resources, especially in the form of storage capacity, is available to organizations of all sizes
-· these entities can become *datapod service_providers,* and provide the human_internet all the storage capacity it needs to hold the personal_data that will make it valuable to entities of all kinds
+· these entities can become [datapod_hosts,][datapod_host] and provide the human internet all the storage capacity it needs to hold the personal data that will make it valuable to entities of all kinds
-· when you allow a datapod service_provider to host your personal_data, you contribute to the gravitational forces that make the human_internet the *new internet,* a private, secure, and safe ecosystem where personal information is not a commodity, is highly valued, and is treated with the care and respect it deserves
+· when you allow a service provider to host your data, you contribute to the gravitational forces that make the human internet the *new internet,* a private, secure, and safe ecosystem where personal information is not a commodity, is highly valued, and is treated with the care and respect it deserves

-regardless of the datapod service_provider you use, your data and content is seamlessly available to members of the ecosystem authorized by you to access it
+thanks to [IPFS,][IPFS] regardless of the datapod service provider you use, your data and content is seamlessly available to members of the ecosystem authorized by you to access it
 · people searching and navigating content in the ecosystem need not be aware that content is federated among various service providers
 · thus, the ecosystem provides a single point of entry for finding and navigating content, and region·specific or otherwise specialized data storage for individuals (and other entities with private data of their own)
 · however, in addition to you controlling your data, *people* control their data

-collections of datapods can become valuable repositories of personal_data, data that individuals nurture and keep updated because they have effective control over it
+collections of datapods can become valuable repositories of personal data, data that individuals nurture and keep updated because they have effective control over it
-· through access permissions, every person can specify the facets of their digital_lives that are available to specific entities, such as financial_data, or to the public, such as thoughts, posts, and articles
+· through access permissions, every person can specify the facets of their digital lives that are available to specific entities, such as financial data, or to the public, such as thoughts, posts, and articles
-· they also know that by enriching it with additional information and context, they make the data more valuable to entities that need to work with it, either on the data owner’s behalf or for their own benefit such as medical·research facilities
+· they also know that by enriching it with additional information and context, they make the data more valuable to entities that need to work with it, either on the data owners behalf or for their own benefit such as medical·research facilities
-· such a rich collection of data can prove so valuable at an individual level, but especially on aggregate, that it entices **data_specialists** (entities that work on personal_data as part of their normal operation) to pay for its access, contributing to the development and improvement of the open ecosystem that allows them to work seamlessly, cooperatively, respectfully and *profitably* with personal_data, *on behalf of the data_owners*
+· such a rich collection of data can prove so valuable at an individual level, but especially on aggregate, that it entices [data_specialists][data_specialists] (entities that work on [personal_data][personal_data] as part of their normal operation) to pay for its access, contributing to the development and improvement of the open ecosystem that allows them to work seamlessly, cooperatively, respectfully and *profitably* with personal data, *on behalf of the data_owners*
-· thus, the human_internet is a market for managed access to personal information that closely reflects the interests of the individuals whose data is used to fuel the operations of small and large businesses
+· thus, the human internet is a market for managed access to personal information that closely reflects the interests of the individuals whose data is used to fuel the operations of small and large businesses

 &nbsp;
 &nbsp;

 ### 2. Facilitates real, honest competition
-*only a large group of cooperating nonprofit, public·benefit, and for·profit entities, united under the principles and values of the human_internet, can be a capable and effective alternative to the internet oligarchy, which pilfers and profits from our personal information, and uses its vast, ill·gained resources, to bend rules and laws in its favor*
+*only a large group of cooperating nonprofit, public·benefit, and for·profit entities, united under the principles and values of the human internet, can be a capable and effective alternative to the internet oligarchy, which pilfers and profits from our personal information, and uses its vast, ill·gained resources, to bend rules and laws in its favor*

 &nbsp;